+Fruitcake Cookies studded with candied citrus rinds, maraschino cherries, nuts and a symphony of spices — truly stellar!!
 I love fruitcake.
 I confess I feel lonely in this obsession sometimes – especially with the jokes– but there must be other fruitcake lovers somewhere.
 (Aren’t there?
 Please??!)
 True, there are good recipes and bad recipes and some commercial fruitcakes are not worthy of the name.
 Still I’ll gladly sample and discard the bad in order to find and savor the good fruitcake!
-The truly stellar fruitcake contains a chorus of textures, a symphony of spices and a supporting cast of cakey goodness.
-This fruitcake cookie is truly stellar!!
+This is the good — and in just the right portion!

 - ½ teaspoon baking soda